Natural Baby Life logo (480 x 130)

 Playtex baby bottles leaking

+Playtex currently has three different baby bottle designs.
 One is a fairly classic bottle design with a simple vented nipple, but the other two are unlike either each other or anything else on the market.

 The Playtex Nurser has a disposable drop-in that holds the milk or formula, and the exterior bottle is for the convenience and comfort of holding it while nursing.
-The biggest issues that you’ll have involve not placing the drop-in bag correctly so that the top can make a good deal.
+The biggest issues that you’ll have involve not placing the drop-in bag correctly so that the top can make a good seal.

 The VentAire is fairly complicated and has several pieces (so more opportunity for leaks), with both the top and bottom being removable.